KartalY-E/address-api/README.md

-# Laravel 8 (address-api)
+# Laravel 8 ~ address-api

 #### Description

-Small api with fake addresses
+Small api with fake addresses and a random user assign to it

+#### Seeders

+-   AddressSeeder creates 15 fake addresses with AddressFactory
+-   UserSeeder create 15 fake users with UserFactory

 #### Guest can